 - It sets the right expectations.
 The offer letter sets the specific task expected from the prospective employee as well as the corresponding rate for the job.

 - It is a start of a positive relationship.
 Job offers recognize your candidate’s skills and what they can bring to the company, so they’re confident to perform the job.
+You may also see sample offer letters.

 - It serves as a legal document.
 An offer letter, once signed by the all the parties involved in the transaction, is already considered as a legally-binding document.

-- For more templates, you can also check out our Cover Letter Samples and Application Letter Formats.
+- For more templates, you can also check out our Cover Letter Samples and Job Application Letter Formats.

 Sample Offer Letter Formats